joaochiroli/Commands-List/Ansible/README.md

 $ ansible --version` list the version and the configuration archive

-$ ansible-config list` show all modules in use
+$ ansible-config list` show all config in use

 $ ansible-doc list` show all modules in use
 ```